 Thank You, Omu! by Oge Mora

 This book truly warmed my heart!
-It’s a beautiful and well-written story of family, love, sharing, community and good food.
+It’s a beautiful and well-written story of family, love, sharing, community, and tasty food.
 Perfect for sharing around the holidays or any time of the year.

 Pies from Nowhere by Dee Romito